💲Making Money With AI The Right Way | Role Clarity, Setup & Expectations — Chapter Six

 It cannot feel regret.

-It cannot be accountable for consequences.
+It cannot absorb consequences.

 Promises to Customers Cannot Be Automated